Malta Memorial

 The Malta Memorial is a war memorial monument to the 2,298 Commonwealth aircrew who lost their lives in the various Second World War air battles and engagements around the Mediterranean, whilst serving with the Commonwealth Air Forces flying from bases in Austria, Italy, Sicily, islands of the Adriatic and Mediterranean, Malta, Tunisia, Algeria, Morocco, West Africa, Yugoslavia and Gibraltar, and who have no known grave.

 Because of its pivotal contribution to the air war in the Mediterranean, Malta was chosen for the location of the memorial.
 Built on land donated by the Government of Malta, it is located in the area of Floriana, to the south side of the Triton Fountain close to City Gate, the entrance to Malta's capital city, Valletta.
 It was inaugurated by Queen Elizabeth II on 3 May 1954.

 The Malta Memorial is identified by the gilded bronze golden eagle which surmounts the 15 m column of Travertine marble, from Tivoli in the Sabine Hills near Rome.
 It is carved with a light netted pattern and surmounted by a gilded bronze eagle 2.4 m high.
 The monument was designed by Sir Hubert Worthington, while the eagle which surmounts the column is the work of the sculptor Charles Wheeler.
+The eagle was gilded by local artist and Maltese gilder John Pace in 2016.

 The column stands on a circular base around which the names are inscribed on bronze panels.
 The circular marble base itself is inscribed with the motto of the Royal Air Force and most Commonwealth air forces, "Per Ardua Ad Astra".

 At the base of the column itself, a bronze panel bears the following inscription: